How To Adjust Tax on Income From Your Hobbies

 Trading Tests

 HMRC and tax specialists refer to the so-called “badges of trade” to decide if a trade exists.
-These tests were set out in a court judgment decades ago, but remain valid today.
-One of the tests to establish if a trade exists is that there must be an intention to make profit from a business.
-In P’s case the Tribunal extended this test a little further.
+These tests were set out in a court judgment decades ago but remain valid today.
+One of the tests to establish if a trade exists is that there must be an intention to make a profit from a business.
+In P’s case, the Tribunal extended this test a little further.

 Incapable of Making a Profit

 Tip.
-If you start a business that’s risky, especially if it’s small and run from home, it might be difficult to prove your intent to make profits.
-Producing a business plan at the outset to show HMRC in the event of a challenge would help your case for tax relief in the event the business made a loss.
+If you start a business that’s risky, especially if it’s small and run from home, it might be difficult to prove your intent to make a profit.
+Producing a business plan at the outset to show HMRC in the event of a challenge would help your case for tax relief in the eventthat the business made a loss.

 Putting the Boot on the Other Foot